omarryhan/pyfy/README.md

 - Fit for both production and experimental/personal environments
 - Able to automatically default to user's locales
 - Neatly handles type conversions when necessary
-- Support for http caching
+- Support for HTTP caching

 ## Quick Start